 Many photo shoots are very complex with models, cakes, and decor but you can start out simple with just a table design until you feel more comfortable and your creativity muscle and confidence get stronger.

-Some of my favorite blogs are HWTM, Style Me Pretty, Landlocked Bride, and Wedding Chicks.
+Some of my favorite blogs are HWTM, Every Last Detail, and Wedding Chicks.
 When you look through the photos and featured events, really notice the details.
 Notice how the colors go together, notice how the details are carried out through the whole event, notice how you could use some of the ideas for events you are currently planning.
 Making yourself aware of so many details and ideas will fuel your creativity and expand your mind to what is possible.

 You can find a whole lot of inspiration and ideas just by browsing through Pier One, Pottery Barn, or at your favorite restaurant.

 Next time you are out to dinner, notice as many things as you can about the restaurant.
 What kind of lighting do they have, what is the background music, what kind of china do they use, what are the chairs like, what is the appearance of the menu.
 This helps you see and learn how many different details work together to create the entire atmosphere which is the basis of event design.